LAMisanoob/LAMs-Tutorials/README.md

 Subjects listed, importance explained, hyperlink to full tutorial.

 ## VIRTUAL BOX
-Vitualisation; create a virtual computer, on a computer, using software.
+Virtualisation; create a virtual computer, on a computer, using software.

-Many benefits:
+Benefits:
 - Won't f your computer if you screw something up.
 - Standardisation of "hardware"; if working in team.
 - Snapshots of current state; reverse mistakes.